gbowley/T6e/README.md

 5. Set_Variable_Valve_Timing - Responsible for control of VVT on both intake and exhaust valves.

 Many more functions are labelled in the gzf, but there are too many to document here.
 These functions and their associated memory regions are a good place to start looking to understand this ECU.

+# Notes

+- Please do not take my annotation as gospel, I may be wrong.
+- Please feel free to use this for your own projects, fork, or contribute.